-The project invites participants, artists and members of the public to contribute to the co-creation of a digital exhibition, sharing their stories through voice notes and exploring the relationship between technology, creativity and exile.
+The project invites participants, artists and members of the public to contribute to co-creating a digital exhibition, sharing their stories through voice notes and exploring the relationship between technology, creativity and exile.

 The project ‘Voice Notes’ is funded by the Arts & Humanities Research Council.